centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 #### Security fix

-- [Security] Activation by default of the commands whitelist in Centreon Gorgone to manage Centreon Engine and Broker processes.
+- [Security] Enabled whitelist of Centreon Gorgone commands by default to manage Centreon Engine and Broker processes and to limit escalations of potential future vulnerabilities.

 ### 22.04.4